A Step-By-Step Guide To Setting Goals With Your Child

-Have a discussion as a family to start thinking about the things you’d like to tackle this year.
+Have a discussion as a family to start thinking about the things you’d like to tackle.
 This can be taking a family vacation, donating items around the house to those in need, or reconnecting with friends that you may not have seen in some time.
 Kids are often eager to add to the conversation, and it might even bring up some new ideas you haven’t considered.
 It’s also a great place to start as it will get them excited to consider what they want to do on their own.

 2. Ask your child specific questions.

 Prompt your child by asking specific questions.
 For example, if they want to go on vacation, find out where.
 Somewhere with snow?
 A place where they can swim?
 Although some locations may not be as easy to get to as others, it can spark ideas to include on the list.
 You can also break down the questions into categories such as learning, giving, health and wellness, personal achievements, academics, or even seasonal.
 Here are some questions for inspiration: